Global Buckley-Leverett theory for multicomponent flow in fractured media: Isothermal equation-of-state coupling and dynamic capillarity: Introduction

 Our aim is a mechanistic yet thermodynamically consistent BL-style formulation that integrates these ingredients into a single conservative transport system with an explicit fractional-flow split.
 We work isothermally (temperature is treated as a fixed parameter, as is standard in upstream applications) and present the equations in a coordinate-free way for generality.
 For analytical use in radial injection and buoyancy-dominated scenarios (e.g., CO$_2$ storage with axisymmetric drive and gravity along the axis), we also provide a concise specialization in cylindrical, axisymmetric coordinates later in the paper.

 This paper assembles a \emph{Global Buckley--Leverett for $N$ components and $N_p$ phases} (GBL-$N$) that: (i) keeps the BL interpretation visible through a phase-flux split; (ii) embeds EOS-consistent phase behavior, multicomponent diffusion, dynamic capillarity, non-Darcy fracture flow, stress sensitivity, and explicit fracture coupling; (iii) explains mathematically why classical three-phase BL can lose strict hyperbolicity and how Maxwell--Stefan diffusion and dynamic capillarity restore well-posedness; (iv) admits an exact global-pressure decoupling under TD (and a natural multi-phase extension, gTD), with a projection-based surrogate otherwise; and (v) reduces cleanly to classical BL when its assumptions hold.
 The operative system appears in \S\ref{subsec:gbln-operative}; the global-pressure structure is detailed in \S\ref{subsec:global-pressure}; the classical limit and well-posedness are summarized in \S\ref{subsec:classical-wellposed}; and fracture modeling is reviewed in \S\ref{subsec:fractures}.
+The present formulation is a Darcy-scale model built on phase-based superficial velocities, relative permeabilities, and Darcy-type momentum closures (with a Forchheimer-type inertial correction used primarily in fractures).
+It is intended for regimes where Darcy-scale averaging remains meaningful (connected flow pathways and representative averaging) and where additional physics (EOS phase behavior, multicomponent diffusion, dynamic capillarity, stress sensitivity) is required.
+We emphasize that multiphase flow may also exhibit nonlinear effective laws associated with pore-scale interface mobilization and intermittent pathway flow, often reported as a power-law relation between flow rate and pressure gradient; this regime is not captured by a per-phase Darcy plus Forchheimer closure \citep{Gao2020PRFluids,Zhang2021GRL}.
+Accordingly, the present work does not claim to model that regime; rather, it provides a conservative thermodynamically consistent backbone into which alternative nonlinear Darcy-scale closures may be inserted when required (see also \S\ref{subsec:momentum}).